 Because they can travel into unsafe areas for humans to enter, drones provide survey data and images of disaster sites that can assist in planning recovery efforts.
 Additionally, using different sensors like IR or Thermal can provide greater visibility into critical situations.
 Drones in disaster response are still relatively new, but they could soon become standard practice.

 Professional survey grade drones come built-in with tools and features that provide increased accuracy like PPK and RTK.
-This means that you obtain accurate georeferenced, enabling you to plan and rescue or restoration with pinpoint accuracy.
+This means that you obtain accurate georeferenced, enabling you to plan and rescue or restore with pinpoint accuracy.
 In addition, using photogrammetry, you can create 3D reality captures or orthomosaic maps, which help you assess structural damage and guide subsequent missions.

 Disasters can be devastating.
 Add in time lost to rebuilding, and it can take years before a community is back on its feet.
 But drones are becoming more widely used every day— helping us do things faster, cheaper, and more efficiently than ever before.

 Nikin Mohan James, FEDS’s operations manager and Rabih Bou Rached- a native of Lebanon, and FEDS’s founder and CEO would get an opportunity to help nearly two months after the disaster.
-This data would help digitize the affected region and enable in depth analysis of the damage sustained from multiple angles- making it critical for restoration missions.
+This data would help digitize the affected region and enable in-depth analysis of the damage sustained from multiple angles- making it critical for restoration missions.

 It was an incredibly poignant experience to see the devastation suffered.
 The first task would be to identify the affected area that required mapping.
 They determined a 6 sqkm area that required surveying and mapping.
 The next challenge would be to find the ideal ground station setup to enable them to launch the drone safely and efficiently.